 The dos and don'ts of refinancing

-If you think you can find a better home loan and are considering refinancing, take a look at our list of Do’s and Don’ts before deciding on a loan.
+If you think you can find a better home loan and are considering refinancing, take a look at our list of do's and don'ts before deciding on a loan.

-DO consider Fast Re-fi.
-Many lenders now offer Fast Re-fi which can help cut the refinancing process to days instead of weeks.
-All correspondence is done electronically and all the work is organised between your current lender and new lender.
+DO consider FASTRefi.
+Many lenders now offer FASTRefi, which can help cut the refinancing process to days instead of weeks.
+All correspondence is done electronically, and all the work is organised between your current lender and new lender.

 DON'T assume refinancing will save you money.
 If you find a lender with a cheaper rate and refinance without doing any further research, you could find that you actually don't save anything.
 Refinancing has other costs such as establishment fees for the new loan and closing fees for the old loan.
 It is also important to look at the new lender's ongoing fees and home loan features to ensure you can maximise your savings.

 DO clean up your finances before refinancing.
-It is important to remember that just because you were approved for a home loan in the past; it doesn’t necessarily mean you will be approved for a home loan now.
+It is important to remember that just because you were approved for a home loan in the past, it doesn't necessarily mean you will be approved for a home loan now.
 If you know that your finances are not in the best shape, take the time to pay off as much debt as you can and improve your repayment history.
 Not only will this improve your chances of getting a home loan, but it may also help you get a more competitive interest rate.

 DON'T forget about Lender's Mortgage Insurance.
 If you want to refinance your home loan, but you want to borrow over 80% of the property's value, there is a good chance that you will have to pay Lender's Mortgage Insurance.
 This is a particularly important point if you are looking to consolidate your debt into one home loan.

 DO consider a shorter loan term.
-Depending on how many years you have left on your current loan and also your current income, you may want to consider shortening your loan term when refinancing.
-Although you may have a higher repayment amount, if you are able to handle it, you could save a lot of money in interest and also reach financial freedom faster.
+Depending on how many years you have left on your current loan and your current income, you may want to consider shortening your loan term when refinancing.
+Although you may have a higher repayment amount, if you are able to handle it, you could save a lot of money in interest and reach financial freedom faster.

-DON’T rely on special offers or honeymoon rates.
+DON'T rely on special offers or honeymoon rates.
 If this is the only reason you want to refinance, it could end up costing you.
-Many mortgage holders get caught out with honeymoon rates as they are very low for the first few years, but then revert back to a less competitive rate after the honeymoon period.
+Many mortgage holders get caught out with honeymoon rates as they are very low for the first few years, but then revertto a less competitive rate after the honeymoon period.
 This is why it is vital to look at the whole home loan product, not just the bells and whistles.